zcrayman/tut-data/2/README.md

-## Step 1: Building a Relational Model based Repository using JPA
+## Building a Document Model based Repository using Mongo

-TBD A CRUD service for Menus
+TBD A CRUD service for Menu data, plus a few canned queries.